Compare frequent flyer credit cards

 - The offers themselves – what kind of rewards do you get with each card?

-- What is the efficiency of the point system?
-In other words, is it more difficult to earn rewards with some cards than it is with others?
+- How efficient is the point system?
+Is it more difficult to earn rewards with some cards than it is with others?

 - Do any cards offer generous introductory rates?